mfcovington/heaRts/README.md

 ![plot of chunk lots_of_hearts](figure/lots_of_hearts.png)

-Since love can be messy, you can make your plot a bit more chaotic by changing to `up` option:
+Since love can be messy, you can make your plot a bit more chaotic by changing the `up` option:

 ```r